JuliaMal/pands_problem_set/Readme.md

 # Problem set 2019

-This repository contains my solutions to the Probmen set 2019 for the module "Progmramming and Scripting" at GMIT.
+This repository contains my solutions to the Problem set 2019 for the module "Progmramming and Scripting" at GMIT.

 For more information please visit the Githib repository: https://github.com/JuliaMal/pands_problem_set